yordanivh/terraform-aws-the-rest/modules-regions/README.md

 ```

 - `Terraform apply` will:
-  - create equal resources using one 2 modules for 2 different regions
+  - create equal resources using one 1 module for 2 different regions
   - create 2 equal AMIs for the instances in those regions